 Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

-Get cruise news straight to your inbox!
+Get cruise news & useful tips straight to your inbox!
 Join here free

-Carnival Cruise Line has announced the biggest shake-up to its loyalty programme in years, and it’s already making waves.
-Starting June 2026, the beloved VIFP (Very Important Fun Person) programme will be phased out and replaced with a brand-new system called Carnival Rewards.
+Carnival Cruise Line has announced the biggest shake-up to its loyalty program in years, and it’s already making waves.
+Starting September 2026, the beloved VIFP (Very Important Fun Person) program will be phased out and replaced with a brand-new system called Carnival Rewards.

-The new programme promises “more flexibility” and “personalised rewards,” but here’s the catch: your loyalty status will no longer be based on how many nights you’ve cruised.
+The new program promises “more flexibility” and “personalized rewards,” but here’s the catch: your loyalty status will no longer be based on how many nights you’ve cruised.
 Instead, it will be based on how much you spend.
 Unsurprisingly, that shift hasn’t gone down well with long-time Carnival cruisers.

 Woman paddleboarding near a Carnival cruise ship docked at a tropical port, with a promotional banner in the corner reading “Carnival Rewards launches June 2026.”
 The image highlights active shore excursions and the upcoming Carnival Rewards loyalty program.